GlitchSecure/website/_pages/legal/terms.md

 ### 4. Fees, Expenses, and Payment Terms

 - 4.1 You agree to pay the fees, charges, and other amounts in accordance with the applicable SOW or Plan.
 GlitchSecure will invoice You upon execution of a SOW or engagement of a Plan, unless otherwise agreed by the Parties.
 Due to the nature of the Services and deliverables, all fees are non-refundable, unless otherwise stated herein.
+Interest on any invoice which remains unpaid after 14 days is charged at the rate of 5% monthly on the outstanding principal balance.

 - 4.2 You agree to reimburse GlitchSecure for all reasonable out-of-pocket expenses incurred by GlitchSecure in connection with delivery of the Services, including but not limited to, software fees, licences, postage and shipping, travel costs,and/or tools.